-PLANS to replace the Magic Key of RCA series of institutional programs with a different type of broadcast having a direct sales appeal are under consideration at RCA, which has sponsored the Sunday afternoon Magic Key series for the past 31⁄2 years.
+PLANS to replace the Magic Key of RCA series of institutional pro-grams with a different type of grams with a different type of broadcast having a direct sales ap-peal are under consideration at RCA, which has sponsored the Sun-day afternoon Magic Key series for the past 31⁄2 years.
 "Because it is felt that it has achieved its objectives" this program "will soon be retired from the air," says NBC's announcement.
-Date of retirement was not announced but it is expected to be about the end of April.
-New series, it is said, will start as soon as a suitable program can be developed, probably early next fall.
+Date of re-tirement was not announced but it is expected to be about the and of is expected to be about the end of April.
+New series, it is said, will gram can be developed, probably early next fall.

-This summer lay-off of RCA was said to have met with strong opposition from NBC sales executives who pointed out the difficulty in keeping other advertisers on the air through the summer if the parent company went off, the plea being unsuccessful in the face of RCA's counter argument that expense of its World's Fair exhibits on both Coasts necessitates a reduction in other advertising.
+This summer lay-off of RCA was said to have met with strong op-position from NBC sales executives who pointed out the difficulty in keeping other advertisers on the air through the summer if the parair through the summer in the par-ent company went off, the plea be-ing unsuccessful in the face of RCA's counter argument that ex-pense of its World's Fair exhibits on both Coasts necessitates a re-duction in other advertising.

-PATHE has just released a new onereel show titled "Air Waves" which was filmed in the NBC Radio City studios and includes a summary of the building of a program.
+PATHE has just released a new one-reel show titled "Air Waves" which was filmed in the NBC Radio City studios and includes a summary of the building of a program.